DaanMth/secondVersion/sprint-3.md

 You can see when you start connecting them one by one that the system includes the component that has been added to the calculation.
 As shown down below;
 <br>
 ![ezgif.com-gif-maker__6_](uploads/4549b7191dfd5328dbedbb11afbef996/ezgif.com-gif-maker__6_.gif)

+## retrospective
+When looking back at this sprint the stakeholders and I came to the conclusion that I shouldn't keep on tinkering about a problem for the time that I did in this sprint.
+This took a lot of time and when asking feedback my problem was solved in less than half of a workday, this could've saved me a lot of time.
+Furthermore the stakeholders thought I found a really good way to showcase the working of a floow with a calculator and found it very clever that I thought of this. <br>
+For the next sprint I need to keep in mind to not linger on the same problem for too long and I need to ask feedback or help earlier on, as this will probably save me a lot of time in the future.